liuleen/reach-project/notes.md

 - max number of tries; == 6
 - guessedChars = []; //array of unique chars, stores letters user already guessed
 - hiddenWord = ""; //stores the word user has to guess
-- remainingGuesses = 0; //start with val of tries and decrement for wrong guesses, stores how many guesses a user has left
+- lives = 6; //start with val of tries and decrement for wrong guesses, stores how many guesses a user has left
+- correctChars : array of corretly guess chars
 - startedGame = false; //state --> sound?
 - finishedGame = false; //state (try again button, give up button)
+- tmpScore: to add scores total
-- wins = 0; //number of wins, how many words guessed successfully
+- score = 0; //number of lives left after each roud, how many words guessed successfully
-- image uplaod
+- level: which level of difficulty did user choose
+- fullWord: user to input fullWord feature
-- leaderboard scores
+- leaderboard scores?
-- sound
 - if key letter is pressed? : false
-- uselessHint: ""

-Component State	Storing data in the state of your components is the simplest way to manage data throughout your app.
-Every time the user interacts with the app, update the state of a component, or use function props to update the state in parent components.
-It can be advantageous to maintain all state in the root component of the app, so that all state is managed in one place, making it easier to reason about the app and enabling you to easily switch to Redux if necessary.

-#fix
+- hint: to store the char in secret word that hasn't been guessed yet by the user

+###### fix
 - dialog input navigation is wrong
 - implement jest
 - points: depending on how many lives left
-- timer bug
+- timer bug!!!
-- how can i make it faster
+- how can i make it faster?

-#questions
+###### questions
 - how does it recognize that the key can't be pressed anymore
 - what does the key represent in dialog, why do i need it (child props?)
 - await/async
 - try catch
 - lifecycle of component

+###### logic
 //to see if char has been used, if yes do action, push letter in guessed chars
     // validateLetter()
     //check if letter exists in secretWordString